CUBRID/cubrid-manual/en/sql/dblink.rst

 *   All functions, serial-related functions, and system constants of INSERT/UPDATE/DELETE/MERGE queries are all executed on the remote server, so be careful when using built-in functions (i.e., CUBRID's built-in functions may not be supported by the remote DBMS or have different usage instructions)
 *   Transaction: Transactions (commit, rollback) between local DB and remote DB are not processed as one transaction.
-DML (INSERT/UPDATE/DELETE/MERGE syntax) queries in the remote DB are excuted as auto commits separately from transactions in the local DB.
+DML (INSERT/UPDATE/DELETE/MERGE) queries in the remote DB are excuted as auto commits separately from transactions in the local DB.
-    As in the example below, when performing a query, data is inserted into the remote DB, but it is rolled back and no data is entered into the local DB.
+    As in the example below, when performing a transaction, data is inserted into the remote DB, but no data is entered into the local DB, because doing rollback.

 .. code-block:: sql